kumarimansi/AWS-EC2/README.md

 * Note: We will use the key pair file (.pem) later.

-STEP 4:Connect to Your Instance
+STEP 4: Connect to Your Instance

 After launching your instance, you can connect to it and use it the way you'd use a computer sitting in front of you.
 There are several ways to connect to the console depending on the operating system.
 We recommend using EC2 Instance Connect, an easy to use browser based client.